Can all of your invitation envelopes be used as wedding envelopes?

 Not all of LCI Paper’s wedding envelopes are double envelopes.
 To suit a variety of customer needs, LCI Paper offers all types of quality envelopes in different paper textures, finishes and sizes, each suitable for wedding invitations.
 If you are mailing traditional style wedding invitations you should probably consider sending them inside double envelopes, however if your invitation style is contemporary then you may find a better match with other types of specialty envelopes.

 Can I purchase LCI wedding envelopes in a local store?

-LCI Paper Company is an online company based in Marlborough, Massachusetts.
+LCI Paper Company is an online company based in Hudson, Massachusetts.
 We do not have a physical store front in which we sell our wedding envelopes, as we are simply a large warehouse and distribution center.
 Although there may be stores that carry our papers, our distribution model is warehouse direct to consumer and businesses.
 We understand that when shopping online, it is sometimes hard to get a true feel for the appearance of an item, especially when ordering paper products.
 This is why we offer the option to order samples.